 What a Line Producer in Italy Does

 The core role is execution and accountability.
 Where a production hiring separate vendors buys coordination risk, a line producer owns the whole chain: the recce that fixes locations, the crew that shoots them, the permits that clear them and the accounting that recovers the spend.
 The producer builds the crew to the format, books studio and backlot time against a busy calendar, consolidates camera, grip, lighting and transport through a coherent set of suppliers, and holds the schedule once the shoot is under way.
-On an Italian shoot, that discipline is also what protects the qualifying-spend split the tax credit depends on.
+On an Italian shoot, that discipline is also what keeps the eligible-spend record clean for the tax-credit claim, where the production qualifies.

 Recce, Schedule and Budget Control